Thursday, March 25, 2010

 Vayikra: The Leader's Mistake

-Imagine a regular guy—a regular, middle-class wanderer—taking a wrong turn.
+Imagine a regular guy—a regular, middle-class wanderer—taking a wrong turn on a poorly-marked road.
 He wanders off the path, goes a bit too far, maybe gets his shoes muddy.
 But, no big deal.
 All he’s lost is some time and a little dignity.
-He’ll find his way back, and life goes on.
+He’ll find his way back, grumble about bad signage, and move on.

 Now, picture a wealthy merchant—who never travels alone, of course.
 Behind him stretches a caravan of wagons laden with merchandise.
 If he takes the same wrong turn, the consequences are far greater.
 His mistake doesn’t just cost him time—it causes chaos for everyone.
 All those wagons, packed with goods, carve deeper ruts in the incorrect path, marking the wrong road as if it were the right one.
 Soon, everyone else following the same route is veering off, wandering through fields and wondering where they went wrong.